My best productivity tip – batching - save time and stress

 Are you stuck on how to be more productive and eager to get more done in less time?
 Are you sometimes losing focus going from task to task?
 Keep reading this post for my number one productivity tip!

-If you really want to increase your productivity and get more done in a day, week, year, by the end of this post you will have an easy tip you can use right away.
+If you really want to increase your productivity and get more done in a day, a week, or even a year, by the end of this post you will have an easy tip you can use right away.
 I have shared this tip with friends, coworkers, and clients and all have been so happy with the results.
 Many say they are more even more creative too!
 This trick also helped me write my book and I am giving away a template I use to help me with this tip.

 Let’s get productive!